Data Science vs Data Analytics

 Embedding data analysis capabilities within other applications, products, portals, workflows or processes helps people find insights and make better decisions faster.
 This is because rather than switching to a separate analytics application, all stakeholders can quickly access data and insights right within their workflows.

-Prescriptive Analytics: Challenges & Solutions
+Prescriptive Analytics: Challenges and Solutions

 Learn how to overcome the top 14 challenges you'll face.